Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Soft skills do produce hard sales results.”

-Stanley is author of Emotional Intelligence for Sales Success and was named one of Salesforce’s most influential sales figures in the 21st century.
-Some areas she focuses on: the art and neuroscience of sales, accountability and responsibility.
+Stanley is author of Emotional Intelligence for Sales Success (published in eight languages) and Emotional Intelligence For Sales Leadership (published in three languages).
+Salesforce named her one of the most influential sales figures in the 21st century.
+In 2024, Global Gurus ranked her #1 in the World’s Top 30 Sales Professionals.

 Eric Thomas

-“Things change for the better when we take responsibility for our own thoughts, decisions and actions.”
+“Things change for the better when we take responsibility for our own thoughts, decisions, and actions.”

 Gary Vaynerchuk